String amplitudes and mutual information in confining backgrounds: the partonic behavior: Critical distance in confining backgrounds

-The connection between critical distance $D_c$ and $u_{KK}$ in the background of Sakai-Sugimoto \cite{Sakai:2004cn} is shown in figure \ref{fig:SakaiDc}.
-As this figure has been created from the real part of entanglement entropy $S(u_0)$ versus the real part of the size of the strips $L(u_0)$, one would expect that, similarly in the ``real" part of the amplitude, a power low decay behavior should be observed at bigger values of $s$ or $u$, as indeed one can see such behavior from figure \ref{fig:SakaiDc}.
-Note that, the behavior of the amplitude is in fact $\text{Re}\lbrack \mathcal{A}_4 \rbrack \sim s^{-1}$ and $\text{Im} \lbrack \mathcal{A}_4 \rbrack \sim s^{2- \Delta/2}$, where $\Delta$ is the sum of the scaling dimensions of the operators that contribute as $\prod_{i=1} \psi_i(r) \sim r^{- \Delta} $, ($\Delta$ can be replaced by the twist in QCD models).
+The behavior of the critical distance $D_c$ versus $u_{KK}$, and the potentail in the background of Sakai-Sugimoto \cite{Sakai:2004cn} is shown in figure \ref{fig:SakaiDc}.
+As this figure has been created from the ``real" part of the entanglement entropy, $Re(S(u_0))$ versus the real part of the size of the strips $Re(L(u_0))$, one would expect that, similarly in the ``real" part of the amplitude, at bigger values of $s$ or $u$, a decaying power low behavior should be observed.
+This is indeed what one can see from the behaviors in figure \ref{fig:SakaiDc}.
+The relation for the amplitude follows $\text{Re}\lbrack \mathcal{A}_4 \rbrack \sim s^{-1}$ and $\text{Im} \lbrack \mathcal{A}_4 \rbrack \sim s^{2- \Delta/2}$, where $\Delta$ is the sum of the scaling dimensions of the operators that contribute as $\prod_{i=1} \psi_i(r) \sim r^{- \Delta} $, ($\Delta$ can be replaced by the twist operator in QCD models).

+Also note that among the models we consider here, Sakai-Sugimoto is the one with most similarities with the model studied in \cite{Hahne:2023dic} for kink-antikink scattering.
+As found there that there would be two separate regions with highest amount of radiation which are also the most chaotic regions, in the mutual information or $D_c$, we also notice two separate peaks one around $u_{KK}\simeq 2$ and one around $u_{KK} \simeq 17$ which correspond to $v \simeq 0.39$ and $v \simeq 0.075$ in the case of kink-antikink scattering.
+Note that bigger $u_{KK}$ corresponds to lower velocities.

+As shown in figure \ref{fig:AdSSoliton}, in the background of AdS-soliton, the transition from regular to chaotic regimes can be clearly noted in the behavior of $D_c$.
+This plot should be compared with figure 7 of \cite{Bianchi:2023uby} where the transition from regular to random happens at large $u_{KK}$s.
+Note that bigger values of $u_{KK}$ correspond to smaller values of the discrete levels or ``eigenvalues".
+The peaks become less pronounced as $u_{KK}$ increases and fade away at large values of $s$.
+This is similar to the case of \cite{Bianchi:2023uby} which as energy and $s$ increase, the singularities fade away.
+However, the general behaviors of mutual information or $D_c$ versus $u_{KK}$ are not exactly similar in different geometries and depends on other factors of the backgrounds such as flux, genus, etc.

+For the case of hard-wall confining geometries such as Witten-QCD, the decay at large $u_{KK}$ is a decreasing power law similar to its behavior in terms of $s$.
+As explained in \cite{Bianchi:2023uby}, the cause of this behavior in the large energy domains is the asymptotic freedom, which when being approached, the corresponding gauge coupling becomes weaker and the binding energy of the bound states vanishes.
+This is similar to the case where as $u_{KK}$ increases and the asymptotic freedom is being approached, the binding energy decreases, which based on the first law of entanglement entropy leads to smaller peaks in the entanglement entropy, mutual information and also $D_c$.

+For the case of AdS-soliton however, as one can analyze the geometry using the potential and also its Crofton form as in \cite{Ghodrati:2021ozc,Ghodrati:2022kuk}, the well in low holographic coordinates $u$ is positive.
+For bigger $u$s, the Crofton form while being negative approaches zero which is different from the case of hard-wall models such as Witten-QCD and Sakai-Sugimoto model.
+Therefore, using the Crofton form, one can track the behavior of critical distance $D_c$.
+For the case of AdS-Soliton, the bound states could be created at larger $u_{KK}$s while for smaller $u_{KK}$s, the critical distance $D_c$ would be zero, as the Crofton form $\omega$ is infinite there.